xopxe/micro_rosso_platformio/README.md

 First, you will need [ROS2 installed](https://docs.ros.org/en/dashing/Installation/Ubuntu-Install-Binary.html).

 Then you have to install micro-ros.
-There are two ways, native build (harder) or a docker image (easier).
+There are two ways: native build (harder) or a docker image (easier).

 ### micro-ros native build